 What Is a Health Savings Account (HSA)?

-HSAs do give you the option to withdraw money from your account to use as you’d like.
+HSAs give you the option to withdraw money from your account to use as you’d like.
 This comes with a 20% penalty, though, so it isn’t often the best choice, but you might find it beneficial in limited circumstances.

 The big limit on HSAs is the yearly contribution.
 As of January 1st, 2023, you can contribute $3,850 if you are the only insured person on your plan and up to $7,750 if you insure your whole family.